 Barbara was unsure about testifying and the family offered Hoyt an all expense paid trip to Hawaii if Barbara agreed not to testify.
 Barbara agreed.
 Ruth and Barbara took the trip to Hawaii where Ruth laced Barbara’s hamburger with ten hits of LSD.
 Barbara survived and was determined to testify against the family.
 Ruth along with four other family members were charged with attempted murder.
 The charge was later reduced to conspiracy to dissuade a witness from testifying.

 In ’71 the five family members were given a 90 day jail sentence.
 Ruth, almost 9 months pregnant, failed to appear at the sentencing hearing and fled to her sister in Carson City, Nevada, to avoid giving birth in jail.
 Four days after her arrival Ruth gave birth to a daughter.
+In 1973 Ruth gave birth to a second daughter, Amber.
+Unfortunately Amber died at age 7.
 In ’75 the FBI located Ruth in Sacramento.
 The FBI did not arrest her but did inform Sacramento authorities who subsequently picked her up on the long-standing warrant.

 On November 4, 1975 Ruth again appeared in court to be sentenced.
 The Judge did not give Ruth any jail time, instead he ruled that because she was abandoned by her father and “thrown willy-nilly into the Manson cult” she could go free with time served.